 Sex is a collaboration, a partnership, and can be experienced positively by anyone who wants it, across the gender spectrum.
 Gender is not binary, and neither, necessarily, is sex.
 To all of us out here whose gender exists outside the binary, to the nonwhite nonbinary, the disabled nonbinary, the asexual nonbinary, I love you!
 Know that if you want it, positive and affirming sexual experiences are out there for you, as well as within you.
 Your body is unlike any other, and that is an awesome and powerful truth.
 Your body belongs to you, and whoever you share it with must respect your identity and your desires.

 Now go out there and be sexual in whatever way makes you safe, affirmed, and satisfied!

 (Feature Image: A photograph of two people.
 On the left is a person with short brown hair.
 They are wearing a brown, white and black scarf, and a black hoodie.
-The person on right has blue hair, sunglasses, a dark jacket and blue jeans.
+The person on right has blue hair, sunglasses, a dark jacket, and blue jeans.
 They are sitting outside, holding their knees to their chest.
-They are both smiling.
+Both people are smiling.
 Source: Franziska Neumeister)